The 5 Behaviours That Build Trust With Your Team

 1. Lead by example.

-If you expect your team to be on time, prepared or accountable, you have to model that first.
+If you expect your team to be on time, prepared or accountable, you have to model these behaviours first.
 Your team is always watching.
 What you do speaks louder than what you ask of them.

 2. Do what you say you’re going to do.

 This one is non-negotiable.
-If you commit to something, follow through.
-If circumstances change, communicate early.
+If you commit to something, it is critically important that you follow through.
+If circumstances change, ensure that you communicate early.
 Nothing erodes trust faster than a leader who says one thing and does another.

 3. Be honest and transparent.

-Avoiding difficult conversations doesn’t protect the relationship.
-It damages it.
+Avoiding difficult conversations doesn’t protect your relationships.
+If fact, the opposite is true.
+It damages them.
 When you sidestep feedback or withhold important information, your team notices.
 Be courageous.
-Say the hard thing.
+Say the hard things.
 Your team will respect you for it.

 4. Own your mistakes.

-Leaders who admit when they’re wrong build more trust than those who never seem to make errors.
+Leaders who admit when they’re wrong build more trust than those who never seem to make errors or own their mistakes.
 When you take responsibility, you signal to your team that it’s safe for them to do the same.
 That kind of culture is powerful.

 5. Be respectful consistently.

 This should go without saying, but it’s worth naming.
 Behaving poorly and then apologizing isn’t a strategy.
-It creates anxiety and uncertainty in your team.
-Respect isn’t something you can turn on and off.
+It creates anxiety and uncertainty within your team.
+Respect isn’t something that you can turn on and off.

 The Formula Is Simple